Ranchero-Software/NetNewsWireHelp/pages/dinosaurs.markdown

 <img src=images/ios-dinosaurs.png alt="Screenshot of the iOS Dinosaurs screen" class=iosScreenshot>

-(The Dinosaurs feature was added in NetNewsWire 7.1, released in July 2026.)
+(The Dinosaurs feature was added in NetNewsWire 7.1, released in June 2026.)

 ## How to list stale feeds